Forestry and Land Scotland

-Forestry and Land Scotland (FLS) (Coilltearachd agus Fearann Alba) is responsible for managing and promoting Scotland's national forest estate: land, predominantly covered in forest, owned by the Scottish Government on behalf of the nation.
+Forestry and Land Scotland (FLS) (Coilltearachd agus Fearann Alba) is an executive agency responsible for managing and promoting Scotland's national forest estate: land, predominantly covered in forest, owned by the Scottish Government on behalf of the nation.
 It was formed on 1 April 2019, to take over some of the responsibilities of Forestry Commission Scotland, which was dissolved.
 The organisation exists alongside Scottish Forestry, also established on 1 April 2019, which is responsible for regulation, policy and support to landowners.
 Forestry and Land Scotland's key functions are to look after the national forest estate, including unforested land within this portfolio, and to produce and supply timber.
 Within this remit they are expected to enhance biodiversity, increase public access to the outdoors, encourage tourism and support the rural economy.